 Chief Development Officer

-Jodi Delaney joined the YPI team in 2014 to oversee development efforts and build a new base of private funding support.
+Jodi Delaney oversees private fundraising efforts at YPI and is building a new base of private support from corporations, foundations and individuals dedicated to assisting low-income youth and families in Los Angeles.
 For almost 20 years, Jodi has raised funds for and managed numerous large-scale initiatives in environmental conservation, economic development, wellness and the arts.